Canon M5 vs Fujifilm X-A5

 |Nikon D5500« »||Y||stereo||mono||Y||-||mini||2.0||Y||-||-||Nikon D5500|

-Both the M5 and the X-A5 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the M5 does not have a direct predecessor.
+The M5 is a recent model that features in the current product line-up of Canon.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon M5 or the Fujifilm X-A5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.